Padres vs. Cubs MLB Betting Odds, Trends & Prediction

-The opener in the Padres vs. Cubs series went to San Diego on Monday night.
-With Randy Vasquez set to oppose Shota Imanaga at 7:40 p.m.
-ET on Tuesday night, what’s the best bet tonight from Wrigley Field?
+The Padres vs. Cubs series heads to a rubber match on Wednesday afternoon at 2:20 p.m.
+ET.
+With Dylan Cease set to oppose Hayden Wesneski in the pitching matchup, what’s the smart bet today at Wrigley Field?

 Game Matchup & Betting Odds